opis/opis.github.io/_projects/closure/3.x/01-index.md

 ### Migrating from 2.x

-The support for PHP 5.3 was dropped.
 If your project needs to support PHP 5.3 you can continue using the `2.x` version of **Opis Closure**.
 Otherwise, assuming you are not using one of the removed/refactored classes or features(see [CHANGELOG](https://github.com/opis/closure/blob/master/CHANGELOG.md)), migrating to version `3.x` is simply a matter of updating your `composer.json` file.